hongyuanjia/eplusr/README.md

 #### Retrieve simulation output

-eplusr uses the EnergyPlus SQL output for extracting simulation results.
+eplusr uses the EnergyPlus SQL output for extracting simulation output.
-In order to do so, a object in `Output:SQLite` with `Option Type` value of `SimpleAndTabular` will be automatically created if it does not exists. `EplusJob` has provide some wrappers that do SQL query to get report data results, i.e. results from `Output:Variable` and `Output:Meter*`.
-But for `Output:Table` results, you have to be familiar with the structure of the EnergyPlus SQL results, especially for table *“TabularDataWithStrings”*.
+In order to do so, an object in `Output:SQLite` class with `Option Type` value of `SimpleAndTabular` will be automatically created if it does not exists. `EplusJob` has provided some wrappers that do SQL queries to get report data results, i.e. results from `Output:Variable` and `Output:Meter*`.
+But for `Output:Table` results, you have to be familiar with the structure of the EnergyPlus SQL output, especially for table *“TabularDataWithStrings”*.
 For details, please see *“2.20 eplusout.sql”*, especially *“2.20.4.4 TabularData Table”* in EnergyPlus *“Output Details and Examples”* documentation.

-`$report_data_dict` returns a data.frame which contains all information about report data.
+`$report_data_dict()` returns a data.frame which contains all information about report data.
 For details on the meaning of each columns, please see *“2.20.2.1 ReportDataDictionary Table”* in EnergyPlus *“Output Details and Examples”* documentation.

 ``` r
 str(job$report_data_dict())